utshomax/postman-docs/src/pages/docs/collaborating-in-postman/sharing.md

 ### Allowing external users to view collections

-You can allow external users who aren't on your Postman team to view collections.
+You can allow external users who aren't in your Postman team to view collections.

 To allow external users to view a collection, do the following: